Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Baselines

 Similarly to AdaSubS, BestFS iteratively expands the graph of visited states by choosing nodes with the highest value and adding its children to the priority queue.
 However, instead of using children from the subgoal tree, it uses direct neighbors in the environment space.
 In other words, we use a single policy network to generate neighbor subgoals in the distance of 1 action from a given node and treat it as a new subgoal.
 One can implement BestFS by replacing the call to a subgoal generator $\rho_k$ in Algorithm \ref{alg:BestFS_with_subgoals} with $\rho_{BFS}$.

-$\rho_{BFS}$ works in the following way.
-First, it uses a trained policy network to generate actions to investigate.
-Specifically, for INT we use beam search to generate high probability actions (it is necessary as for INT we represent actions as sequences, following \cite{czechowski2021subgoal}).
-Then, it uses these actions to get a state that follows a given action (note that all our environments are deterministic).
-Finally, we treat returned states as our new subgoals, which are easily found in one step by the low-level policy.
+The implementation of $\rho_{BFS}$ differs slightly between environments.
+In Rubik's Cube, $\rho_{BFS}$ for each action estimates the probability that it leads to the solution.
+In every iteration, we take the top 3 predictions.
+In Sokoban, we use the same training objective, but instead of taking a fixed number of actions, we take the smallest subset of actions with estimated probabilities summing to at least $98\%$.
+For INT, we use beam search to generate high-probability actions.
+This is necessary since in INT the actions are represented as sequences.

-\textbf{BF-\ksubs{}} is the first general learned hierarchical planning algorithm shown to work on complex reasoning domains \cite{czechowski2021subgoal}, attaining strong results on Sokoban and Rubik's Cube and state-of-the-art results on INT.
+\textbf{BF-\ksubs{}} is the first\rebuttaltext{, according to our knowledge, } general learned hierarchical planning algorithm shown to work on complex reasoning domains \citep{czechowski2021subgoal}, attaining strong results on Sokoban and Rubik's Cube and state-of-the-art results on INT.
 BF-\ksubs{} is a special case of \abbrv{} with the following hyperparameters choice: a single subgoal generator and inactive verifier (with $\mathtt{t_{lo}}=0$ and $\mathtt{t_{hi}}=1$) in Algorithm \ref{alg:verifier}).